alicerunsonfedora/hyperspacedev.github.io-src/src/pages/docs/configuring-hyperspace/index.md

 | `registration` | n/a | Information regarding registration of the instance.
 See below for more information |
 | `admin` | n/a | The administrator that installed Hyperspace. |

+> Note: As of [Hyperspace 1.0.0beta3](https://github.com/hyperspacedev/hyperspace/releases/tag/1.0.0beta3)+, the `federated` key also controls other settings, including the default visibility of new posts, and also restricts login to the instance listed in `defaultInstance`.

 ### Registration information

 | Subkey | Default value | Description |